hpc-carpentry/hpc-carpentry.github.io/pages/about.md

 We announce a lot of what we do via our Twitter feed.
 [Follow us on Twitter](https://twitter.com/thecarpentries).

-You can also follow the [Software Carpentry](https://twitter.com/swcarpentry) or [Data Carpentry](https://twitter.com/datacarpentry) Twitter feeds.
+You can also follow the [Software Carpentry](https://twitter.com/swcarpentry), [Data Carpentry](https://twitter.com/datacarpentry), and [Library Carpentry](https://twitter.com/LibCarpentry) Twitter feeds.

 #### Referencing The Carpentries